felixgao1226/felixgao1226.github.io/_posts/2025-06-15-some-thoughts.md

 ---
 I am going to my third year and here are some thoughts that I would like to share with you today.

-Back when I was in first year, I had no clue what a computer science program would look like because in my mind computer science is computer programming and programming involves just the r primitive types, namely String, Float, Int and Boolean.
-For me, at that time, building an application using python beyong my imagination.
+Back when I was in first year, I had no clue what a computer science program would look like since in my mind computer science is just computer programming and programming involves just the the 4 primitive types, namely string, float, int and boolean.
+For me, at that time, building an application like Discord was beyond my imaginations.

 But things changed as soon as I start to learn about OOP.
 It was the first time that I have come to the realization that everything can be done in a programming language.
 (Well, this is not so true when I got exposed to the idea of a Turing Machine and Computability theory) That was probably the motivation that pushes me to success in my first year.